barneyb/johann/documentation/docs/versions/index.md

 # Versions

 At the moment, Johann is building up from "nothing" towards "complete".
 There's a _lot_ of kludge in the syntax and a host of random restrictions, all in service of "anything is better than writing assembly."
 As the compiler gains power, the language will gel, hopefully ending up somewhere graceful.
-But right now it's constant flux with only two constraints:
+Right now, there only two constraints:

-1. The current release can compile development sources.
+1. The current release can compile the development sources.
 2. The development sources can compile themselves.

+This provides a backwards compatibility guarantee _for a single release_.
+Skipping a release may break things.
+For example, upgrading to `v0.20250610` introduced `==` and deprecated `=`.
+Support wasn't removed until the following release.

 ## Release History

 ### Bleeding Edge

 Add `ArrayList` and `TreeMap` ADTs to the library.
+Remove support for `=` and `!` as comparison operators.
 Parse full programs, not just expressions.
-Remove support for `=` and `!` as comparison operators.

 ### `v0.20250610`